data-catering/data-caterer-docs/docs/setup/guide/data-source/messaging/solace.md

 # Solace

-!!! example "Info"

-    Writing data to Solace is a paid feature.

 Creating a data generator for Solace.
 You will build a Docker image that will be able to populate data in Solace for the queues/topics you configure.